DOCK-PI3/ESTACION-PRO/FAQ-ANDROID.md

 ## Can I use ES-DE with Samsung DeX?

-While ES-DE would in theory work fine with DeX this is unfortunately not supported as Samsung has a policy to not allow apps that can be set as home apps/launchers to run via DeX.
-This is a Samsung limitation that they would need to resolve.
+Yes ES-DE works with DeX, but you need to run at least One UI 8.0 as DeX on previous releases had a policy restriction that prevented ES-DE from running since it can be set as the home app.

 ## Can I play frontend music inside ES-DE?